GSA/digitalgov.gov/content/events/2024/08/2024-08-15-uswds-monthly-call-august-2024.md

 In this online session with the USWDS team, you will:

-* Learn how to use beta versions of our first web components
+* Learn how to use beta versions of our next batch of new web components
 * Gain insight to the USWDS team’s progress on building a Figma design kit
 * Get our answers to your community choice questions

 **This event is best suited for:** Design system users of all levels.
 This will be a technical discussion geared toward developers, but anyone can attend; it requires no specialized knowledge.